-If symptoms continue to get worse, surgery may be indicated to release entrapment and remove the degenerative changes that are compromising the nerve.
+If symptoms continue to get worse, talk to our sciatica doctor, a surgery may be indicated to release entrapment and remove the degenerative changes that are compromising the nerve.

 Injections like facet injections, nerve blocks or an epidural.
 These may involve the injection of corticosteroids to a specific structure to reduce local inflammation caused that is irritating the nerve roots of the Sciatic Nerve.

 - Caudal Epidural Injections

 - Transforaminal Epidural Injections

 Surgical Procedures to address the structures that contribute to the compression on the nerve roots of the Sciatic Nerve